-Emma Givens: Content & Copy crafts a unique message for small and medium-sized businesses selling premium.
+Emma Givens: Content & Copy are the world’s original, branded copywriting experts.
+We serve small and medium-sized businesses selling premium services and high-end goods.
 They’re your partners who are highly invested in connecting you with the right leads for a thriving business long-term; helping you stand out online, increase your sales, and create loyal customers.

 · WEB DESIGN ·

 Trustworthy, insightful, intellectual, reliable, passionate

 WordPress web design & development, graphic design

 "It feels like the experience that my clients would have when they work with me as a first impression."

 And the way that they get to view the experience they have visually.
 Especially because of the subconscious associations that certain imagery brings out that lets the copy be as successful as possible when making sales, growing an email list and all the different things that I can do.

 I highly recommend anybody looking for especially like a premium feeling website, whether its minimalistic or very intense and saturated like mine, it's a no-brainer to chat with Fifa.
 Thank you so much!

 When Emma started her business, she DIYed her own site as most entrepreneurs do when they first start off.
 But over time as her business continued to grow and she began to transition from solopreneur to a full-blown copywriting boutique agency, she realized she had outgrown her website.

 What started out as a simple website audit, turned into a full-blown rebrand.